How to install a new above ground pool skimmer

 If the leak is from a crack in the housing of the skimmer, you may be able to repair it with pool putty or silicone, if you’d rather not replace the entire skimmer.

 I have to say it’s an easy job – replacing a pool skimmer.
 We were done in under 30 minutes.
 It took me longer to write this post than it did to actually install the new skimmer!
+Visit our Hayward above ground pool skimmers page, and make your plans today!

 Enjoy your pool!